DennyRodrigues/Forex-trading-application/README.md

 First, it's necessary to use or create your account on https://twelvedata.com/account, and get your own api key There are two folders, frontend and backend.

-Second, you must start one socket api server to connect with the twelvedata API, you can use this repo: https://github.com/Unidade/forex-trading-socket-api, clone locally and follow the README.md
+Second, you must start one websocket server to connect with the twelvedata API, you can use this repo: https://github.com/Unidade/forex-trading-socket-api, clone locally and follow the README.md

 Next you will need to create a .env on the root folder with the following variables: